 - Enabling co-production of practice-informed research (collaborating on design, sharing data and findings)

 - Facilitating practitioner- and academic-supported student research

-The CJRN will accomplish these aims by hosting a variety of annual events for assisting research development and research and knowledge exchange.
+The CJRN aims to accomplish these by assisting with research development, research and knowledge exchange.

-The next meeting of the CJRN will take place on 20 November 2019 at 13.00 at the University of Winchester.
-If you are an academic, practitioner or researcher working in the criminal justice field and are interested in joining the CJRN, or if you would like further information about the network, please email Dr Genevieve Waterhouse or Dr Wendy Kneller, CFIP Conveners.
+If you are an academic, practitioner or researcher working in the criminal justice field and are interested in joining the CJRN, or if you would like further information about the network, please email Dr Rachel Wilcock or Dr Beth Parsons.